-2. Tuesday, Feb.
-26 First Amendment Moot Court: Does the War on Terror justify an abridgment of the First Amendment?
+2. First Amendment Moot Court: Does the War on Terror justify an abridgment of the First Amendment?
 For this Moot Court, we will consider free speech in the age of terrorism.
-Three students will argue that the speech abridgement aspects of the USA Patriot Act are Constitutional, and three will challenge the Constitutionality of warrantless searches of email, text messages, phone calls (land lines and cellular), and other communications, as well as press censorship.
+The government side will argue that the speech abridgement aspects of the USA Patriot Act are Constitutional, and the opposition will challenge the Constitutionality of warrantless searches of email, text messages, phone calls (land lines and cellular), and other communications, as well as press censorship.
 (Note: Wikileaks is fair game here, as is the question of who counts as the press).
-Three will serve as judges.
+The rest of us will judge the case.
 It's clear that the First Amendment does not protect speakers from the consequences of their speech.
 Nor does it prevent the government from restricting or censoring speech in certain instances (obscenity, fighting words).
 The question is, just how far can prior restraint on speech be imposed in times of national crisis?

 The issue here is much broader than the one we addressed in the privacy exercise.
 In considering what's at stake, make sure you touch on our readings and discussion, and be sure to cite relevant precedents and any new wrinkles that technological change introduces to the notions of what is "speech" and who counts as "press" when we consider First Amendment issues.

-Please title your essay lastnamespeech.docx (or other appropriate format), and email it to me by 5 pm on Tuesday, Mar.
-5.
+Please title your essay lastnamespeech.docx (or other appropriate format), and email it to me by 5 pm one week after Moot Court.